Menu Close

 For all my presentations, there will be time for Q&A. I know kids have questions, and I’m happy to take questions throughout the talk, if/when questions arise.
 I’ve found the drawing demo a great time to open up the floor for general questions as well.

 Citing Will Eisner’s COMICS & SEQUENTIAL ART and John Buscema’s work in HOW TO DRAW COMICS THE MARVEL WAY, and using examples from my own work, this presentation is entirely about cartooning and comics storytelling, and how important the visuals are to the narrative.
-(Scroll down to see a video snippet of this talk.)

-PRACTICE MAKES
+PRACTICE MAKES BETTER/

 all ages